jennifernoelle/COILplus/README.md

 -   Anaylsis_0_data_prep.R: This code MUST be run before any subsequent analysis.
 Assembles key network and meta-data sources.

--   Analysis_1_fitCOILplus.R: This code MUST be run before any subsequent plotting functions.
-Fits COIL+ to the Afrotropical frugivory data.
+-   Analysis_1a_fitCOILplus.R: This code MUST be run before any subsequent plotting functions.
+Fits COIL+ to the Afrotropical frugivory data with prior incorporating domain knowledge.

--   ... clean up below
+-   ... clean up below, add these:

+-   Analysis_1b_fitCOIL.R: This code MUST be run before any subsequent plotting functions.
+Fits basic COIL to the Afrotropical frugivory data with prior incorporating domain knowledge.

+-   Analysis_1c_fitCOIL_default.R: This code MUST be run before any subsequent plotting functions.
+Fits basic COIL to the Afrotropical frugivory data with default prior.

+-   Analysis_2b_compare_results.R: This code compares the performance of the the models fit in Analysis_1a - Analysis_1c.

+-   Analysis_3a_perform_trait.R: This code MUST be run before the subsequent plotting code.
+Performs trait matching for the selected results.

+-   Analysis_3b_plot_trait.R: This code plots the trait matching.

 -   1a_subset_data.R: This code MUST be run before any subsequent analysis.
 This file subsets data to include only mammals and plants.